rickysegura/dystopia/README.md

 5. Open a Pull Request

 ## License
-[Insert your license here]
+MIT

 ## Acknowledgments
-- [List any acknowledgments, inspirations, or resources used]
+- Made using Pygame

 ---

-Made with ❤️ and Python
+Made with ❤️